wso2/docs-choreo-dev/en/docs/insights/view-api-insights.md

   ![Average error rate](../assets/img/insights/overview-page-error-rate.png){.cInlineImage-half}

   This widget displays the average error rate (i.e., error count/total request count) of the selected environment for a given time interval.
 You can use this widget as an indicator to understand the health of the system.
-If the error rate is high, you can investigate further by clicking the arrow on the bottom right of the widget and opening the [**Errors Page**](#errors).
+If the error rate is high, you can investigate further by clicking the arrow on the bottom right of the widget and opening the [**Errors**](#errors) page.

 - **95th Percentile Latency**

   ![95th percentile latency](../assets/img/insights/overview-page-latency.png){.cInlineImage-half}

   This widget displays the 95th percentile of all API latencies in your selected environment for the given time interval.
 You can use this widget to know whether the complete system operates under given SLAs.
 This metric provides the first indication of slow APIs.
-To investigate further, you can click the arrow on the bottom right of the widget to open the [**Latency Page**](#latency) where you can further analyze the latency.
+To investigate further, you can click the arrow on the bottom right of the widget to open the [**Latency**](#latency) page where you can further analyze the latency.

 - **API Request Summary**